 You know if somewhere is compared to the Galapagos Islands it has to be pretty special.
 Tubbataha Reefs National Park has been and was declared a UNESCO World Heritage Site in 1993.
 The biodiversity here is incredible, with seabirds and fish as far as the eyes can see.
 It’s a 10 – 15-hour boat ride of Puerto Princesa on Palawan, but it’s well worth the journey.
 Just make sure you come between March and June.

 For this section, we obviously can’t give you recommendations for staying on the reefs themselves – the island of Palawan is your best bet.
 As well as a base for visiting the reefs, the jungle in the centre of the island is also well worth a visit.
 Puerto Princesa is the island capital and best place to stay for the reefs, but El Nido and Coron are excellent alternatives – especially if you want to see more of the island.
 Staying in El Nido is a popular spot for backpackers thanks to its vibrant nightlife.

 For some of the best diving and most exciting underwater experiences in the Philippines, it simply has to be Palawan and Tubbataha Reefs Natural Park.
 The longboat journey to the reefs may not be for everyone, but if you’re willing to brave it, you’ll be rewarded.

 The Best Places to Stay in Palawan

-Palawan has some truly special and memorable places to stay.
+There are some truly special and memorable places to stay in Palawan.
 We’ve tried to keep as close to Puerto Princesa as possible, while still showing you places with plenty of individuality that give a unique experience.
 Let’s check them out!